 Still, I made sets of Student Tool Kits 5 with our linking cubes.
 I will be using two different colors as well.
 All of these will math materials will go home with students to use as hands-on materials for FUN learning in the classroom.

 I decided not to send home the base ten blocks just yet.
 I don’t have enough for every student and we won’t get that part of the math curriculum yet, so I don’t want to risk these limited math manipulatives getting lost until we use them.

 My advice is to send home the math student tool kits your learners will need right away.
 If you can hold off some tools for a month or so, don’t send them home just yet.
 Sometimes giving students everything for the whole year at once is not the best idea.

-My plan is to send home the math kits now to use virtually AND explain to parents these are their math manipulative when they return to school as well.
+My plan is to send home the math kits now to use virtually AND explains to parents these are their math manipulatives when they return to school as well.
 Since our families have an option to extend virtual school through December, sending them home now is ideal for our needs.

 Student Tool Kits

 Next, I started sorting out phonics materials on tables just to make kits.
 Please note, students are NOT going to be sitting this close, I am just making piles to distribute.
 Students will each get a piece of plastic canvas, and three crayons: red, green, and black for phonics instruction.
 We follow the Orton Gillingham approach to phonics instruction.

 Then, students will also get some simple materials to work on phonemic awareness since we need to hit that hard at the start of the school year.
 Students will get three magnetic chips for phonemic awareness.

 See those colorful pieces that are green, yellow, red, and blue?
 Those are stackable cup erasers in the dollar section at Target.
 We will use these to build and take apart sounds.
 They are great or OT building as well so why not merge both?
 I think each pack builds 5 or 6 sets for students.